paragonie/blakechain/README.md

 Blakechain is not a blockchain.
 You probably [don't need a blockchain](https://tonyarcieri.com/on-the-dangers-of-a-blockchain-monoculture).

+Blakechain provides the data structure used in [Chronicle](https://github.com/paragonie/chronicle).

 ### How Blakechain Works

 The hash of each message is a keyed BLAKE2b hash, where the key of this message